History of French journalism: Radio

 Alternative news sources were likewise tightly controlled.
 Radio was a potentially powerful new medium, but France was quite laggard in consumer ownership of radio sets, and the government impose very strict controls.
 After 1938, stations were allowed only three brief daily bulletins, of seven minutes each, to cover all the day's news.
 The Prime Minister's office closely supervised the news items that were to be broadcast.
-Newsreels were tightly censored; they were told to feature none controversial but glamorous entertainers, film premieres, sporting events, high-fashion, new automobiles, an official ceremonies.
+Newsreels were tightly censored; they were told to feature non-controversial but glamorous entertainers, film premieres, sporting events, high-fashion, new automobiles, an official ceremonies.
 Motion pictures likely likewise were censored, and were encouraged to reinforce stereotypes to the effect that the French were always lovers of liberty and justice, contending against cruel and barbarous Germans.
 The government-subsidized films that glorified military virtues and the French Empire.
 The goal was to tranquilize public opinion, to give it little or nothing to work with, so as not to interfere with the policies of the national government.
 When serious crises emerged such as the Munich crisis of 1938, people were puzzled and mystified by what was going on.
 When war came in 1939, Frenchman had little understanding of the issues, and little correct information.
 They suspiciously distrusted the government, with the result that French morale in the face of the war with Germany was badly prepared.